mmarkus13/yt-dlc/README.md

 The official standalone yt-dlp binary used by this project already contains the required EJS components.

+Deno is used as the external JavaScript runtime.

 ---

 ## `no such option: --js-runtimes`